 Should you have any concerns, the Safeguarding Leads/ Designated Persons are:

 Mr A Harris, Mr J Gabrielides and Mrs A Fox

-The school’s Safeguarding Policy (including Child Protection) is available below.
+The school’s Safeguarding Policy (including Child Protection) is available on our Statutory Policies page.

 All visitors must access the school via the main entrance and sign in at the school office where they will be issued with a visitor badge and Safeguarding information.